Master of Advanced Studies in Children's Rights

 Unique learning experience at international level

-Being embedded within such a distinctive setting, the MCR Programme exposes students to international expertise with unique networking opportunities.
+Being embedded within such a distinctive setting, and benefit of the strong ties of the UNIGE with the many international governmental and nongovernmental Geneva-based organizations, such as the CRC Committee, the United Nations Organization (UNO), or the International Committee of the Red Cross (ICRC), the MCR Programme exposes students to international expertise with unique networking opportunities.
 In all teaching modules, leading international scholars as well as experts of international organizations intervene as lecturers or participants of workshops and round table sessions.
 In addition, during the teaching modules that take place in Geneva, we organize field visits to international human rights and children’s rights entities, including the Committee for the Rights of the Child, the UN High Commissioner for Refugees (UNHCR) and the World Health Organization (WHO).

 The teaching modules take places at two different locations: 5 modules are held in Sion, the capital of the Valais in the heart of the Swiss Alps, at the Valais Campus of the University of Geneva, and 2 modules are held in the city of Geneva at the university’s main campus.